 And it was not until 1929, when the Lateran Treaty between Italy and the Holy See recognized its sovereignty and defined its boundaries, that the State of the Vatican City was established as the official home of the Pope and the center of the Roman Catholic Church.

-The Vatican is the smallest sovereign state in the world (its 108 1/2 acres make it one-third the size of Monaco).
+Visiting the Vatican in Rome is visiting the smallest sovereign state in the world (its 108 1/2 acres make it one-third the size of Monaco).
 It has its own currency, postal service, passport, newspapers, radio station and railroad system.
 Its population of less than 1000 consists almost entirely of Church personnel, Vatican administrators and representatives of international organizations.